makersacademy/bowling-challenge/README.md

 - Refactored the if statement into its own method, assignConsecutiveStrikeBonus.

+- Also refactored out a method to advance to the next roll or to the next frame based on the current scenario, called advance.
+- Also refactored the variable names to reduce line length, previousFrame and secondPreviousFrame now prev1 and prev2

-At this point I manually tested a few different game scenarios.
+At this point I manually tested a few different game scenarios, which also worked as expected.

 ### Frame 10

+In the tenth frame if the result is a strike or a spare an additional roll can be made.
+If the additional roll is also a strike, a third roll can be made.